 Rabbi Allan Berkowitz leads a lively conversation about the Torah portion of the week.
 No experience necessary.
 All are welcome.

 Join Zoom Meeting https://us02web.zoom.us/j/89925526526?pwd=RVBwZXc1LzZSenc5OU5SN05FVkpxQT09 Dial-in 408 638 0968 Meeting ID: 899 2552 6526 Passcode: 232968

 JTS Spring Series: “The Other” in Jewish Text and Tradition

-This weekly online series sponsored by the Rabbinical Assembly of Conservative Judaism, presented by various JTS scholars of renown, will explore various relationships between “us” and “the other” through various times of history.
+This weekly online series sponsored by the Rabbinical Assembly of Conservative Judaism, presented by various JTS scholars of renown, explores various relationships between “us” and “the other” through various times of history.
 Each week will be a different standalone lecture presented by a different JTS scholar.

-The next few topics of the series are as follows:
+The last few topics of the series are as follows:

 There is no charge.
 Register once for the entire series.
-If you’ve attended this series in January or February, there is no need to re-register.
+If you’ve attended this series in the past 3 months, there is no need to re-register.
 The Zoom link will be sent to all registrants by email.
 (Lectures are also recorded for time-delay viewing if desired.)

 A Virtual Tour of the Book of Ruth, through Art